China:10 Amazing Places (including Travel Tips)

 Most travelers only know Xian for the UNESCO Terracotta Warriors, 40km drive from Xian city.
 A city they never get to visit.
 A huge mistake.

-Xian city at the eastern end of the Silk Road was also the capital city for 13 different dynasties.
+At the eastern end of the Silk Road, Xian City was also the capital city of 13 dynasties.

-Xian is a fascinating city with food and shopping in the Muslim Quarter.
-Xi’an has an expansive variation for food lovers to sample from noodles and dumplings, lamb cooked with spices and kabobs.
+Xian is a fascinating city that offers food and shopping in the Muslim Quarter.
+Xi’an has an expansive variation for food lovers to sample, from noodles and dumplings to lamb cooked with spices and kabobs.

-Or cycle the 14kms Xian city walls built in the Ming dynasty era.
+Or cycle the 14 kms Xian city walls built during the Ming dynasty.

 Related Post: Best of Xian in 48 Hours

-Whenever we are unsure of new food, or street food, we pop a Travelan for extra tummy protection.
-Its active ingredient is 200 mg hyperimmune colostrum enriched with anti-E.coli antibodies.
+Whenever we are unsure of new food or street food, we pop a Travelan for extra tummy protection.
+Its active ingredient is 200 mg of hyperimmune colostrum enriched with anti-E.coli antibodies.
 Natural and gluten-free.

 We got through four months of Asia without any problems, apart from Terry not taking Travelan before eating fried grasshoppers.